rarazafin/score_diffusion_ensemble/README.md

 The code is based on [this repository](https://github.com/openai/guided-diffusion).

-We provide similarly to CIFAR-10 the checkpoints of the 4 models.
-Stats file is available her and computed similarly to CIFAR's ones.
+We provide similarly to CIFAR-10 the [checkpoints](?) of the 4 models.
+Stats file is available [here](?) and computed similarly to CIFAR-10's ones.

 Below are example flag configurations used for our experiments to measure perceptual quality on deep ensemble.
 Use `cd` to navigate to the appropriate subdirectory before following the run instruction below.